 The Highlands Biological Station is proud to offer membership to academic institutions.
-Students of member institutions receive a 20% tuition discount for HBS courses, and faculty receive discounted rates for classroom use and bench space.
+Students of member institutions receive a 15% tuition discount for summer courses, and researchers and faculty receive discounted rates for classroom use and bench space.
 In addition, our Board of Scientific Advisors, whom we consult for important decisions that include administering funds to applications for grants-in-aid, is drawn from our member institutions.
-If you would like to learn more about our institutional Membership, please call (828) 526.2602.
+If you would like to learn more about our Institutional Membership program, please call (828) 526.2602.

 Click here to see a list of the members of the current Board of Scientific Advisors (as of January 16, 2015).